Conal2023/LaoisArchClub/README.md

 - __Group Photo image__

   - This photo inculdes most of our members who recently attended a fundraiser for Laois Arch Club.
   - This photo shows what Laois Arch Club is all about - the members.

+- __What is Laois Arch Club__

+  - This section give a bt of a background about Laois Arch Club and what exactly they do.
+  - Users will see the benefits the group has with what they do for their members and this should help encourage them to join our volunteers.

+- __Next Event__

+  - This very simply advises anyone who comes and views the page when the next event is on.
+It also advises of the time and location of the event.
+  - This can simply be update after each event to the next date.